John Player (British) Formula Atlantic Series Race

 - Brabham BT40 (Richard Morgan): New to Graham Eden Racing, and driven by Cyd Williams in the 1973 British Formula Atlantic championship.
 Retained by Eden and Williams for 1974.
 After Williams crashed the car at Brands Hatch in September 1974, it was raced by Richard Morgan and Tony Trimmer later that season.
 Retained by Eden again for 1975, with Cyd Williams again driving.
 To David Winstanley (Winsford, Cheshire) of Withers of Winsford for 1976, and raced in the Indylantic championship.

 - March 74B [73B] (Wes Dawn): Australian John Gillmeister had a red and white March 73B in British Formula Atlantic 1974.
 Gillmeister had a workshop making bodywork for March, and acquired a monocoque, suspension and other parts.
 This was built up for him by Ralph Hume over the winter of 1973/74 using a Richardson BDA engine with the intention of running in the British series.
 After a sponsor pulled out, Gillmeister sold the car mid-season to Gil Nickel Racing, and it was run by Bob Eggington for Wes Dawn to drive.
 Dawn was from Hollywood, California, and was a very successful makeup artist in film and TV.
 He and Gil Nickel (Park Hill, Oklahoma) finished fifth in the 1975 Cannonball Run in a Mercedes-Benz 450SL.
 He later took the 73B/74B back to the US where he used it in minor Formula Atlantic races.
-Dawn still had the car when he died in 1990, aged just 51.
+Dawn advertised the car in 1983, but still had it when he died in 1990, aged just 51.
 His widow sold the car in April 1991.
-Subsequent history undisclosed.
+Subsequent history withheld.

 - Chevron B25 [25-73-12] (Nick May): New to Brett Lunger and run for him by Space Racing in F2 in 1973, starting at Nivelles-Baulers in June.
 To Nick May (Sutton, Surrey) in 1974, and converted to Formula Atlantic specification for the British series.
 Then to Gerry Kinnane (Belfast, Northern Ireland), and entered for John Pollock to race in the 1975 Irish Formula Atlantic series.
 Sold to Bill Gowdy (Banbridge, County Down, N. Ireland) for 1976, but crashed twice that year.
 Crashed again during 1977, and at some point in this period, the car is believed to have had a new chassis.
 Sold by Gowdy to Paddy Farrelly (Lucan, Dublin) for 1978, and again used in Formula Atlantic, but now quite uncompetitive.
 Sold to Tony Skinner (Terenure, Dublin, Ireland) and raced at Phoenix Park in 1981.
 He raced it again early in 1982, but then moved over to a friend's B42 later in the season.
 Tony sold the B25 to Cyril Lynch, who fitted a 4.4-litre Rover V8 engine, and first ran the car in the Galway MC Ballyvaughan in mid-1983.
 For 1984, Lynch ran the car for Shay Lawless, who dominated the Pioneer Hi-Fi Hill Climb Championship, setting nine records.
 It was sold to Paul Deveney for 1985, and he continued to run it in hillclimbs.
 The hillclimb championship was cancelled after 1986, and the Chevron was sold to Ken Moore (Iver Heath, Bucks), rebuilt by Bob Egginton of ASD in 1988/1989, and used in libre racing at Lydden.
 Then to Lew Wright (Haslemere, Surrey) who got HSCC papers for the car in 1999.
 By 2001, it was with Nick Overall (Petworth, West Sussex) who entered it in HSCC Derek Bell events, and still had it in 2006.
 Sold to Markus Kalbermatten (Grellingen, Switzerland) in 2006, and used in historic Bergrennen.